-Re-assembling the Heater and Evaporator Core Housing
+Step 17: Re-Assemble the Heater and Evaporator Core Housing

 When bringing the housing together, the air direction and blend door hinge points must be in alignment with the hinge point holes.
 Place screwdrivers through the holes to assist alignment with the door hinges.
 Connection points are grooved and pinned.

-Installing the Heater and Evaporator Housing on the Firewall
+Step 18: Install the Heater and Evaporator Housing on the Firewall

 When installing the heater and evaporator housing:

 - Align the bottom air ducts of the housing with the floor ducts.

 - Push through the condensation vent tube through the vent tube hole.